Why Your Brand is Like a Flower: A Branding Framework

 ◦ Who am I serving?

-◦ How am I uniquely positioned to serve them?
+◦ How can I uniquely serve them?

 Your petals become consistent: